mrcafune/Quari/README.md

 **Quari** is the successor to KittyChat, a CLI, API dependent frontend for ChatGPT.

-**Quari** is an interactive Python application that integrates OpenAI's models to create a highly engaging, AI-driven conversation interface.
-The application allows users to engage in dynamic conversations with a virtual assistant, right from the comfort of their terminal.
+**Quari** is an interactive Python application that integrates OpenAI's models to create a CLI conversation interface.

-Built with Python and using OpenAI's API, Quari delivers thoughtful and contextually relevant responses, offering a unique and exciting conversational experience.

 ## 🔑 Key Features

-- **Interactive Conversations:** Engage in real-time, dynamic conversations with the virtual assistant
 - **Color-coded Dialogue:** Messages are color-coded for a more visual and intuitive user experience.
 - **Session Management:** Start a new conversation or continue from a saved session.
 The application can store your conversation history for later reference.
-- **Command Options:** Use various commands for improved interactivity and control over the application.
+- **Command Options:** Use various commands for improved interactivity and control over the application by typing -help.

 ## 🖥️ Usage

 To use Quari, you will need to have an API key from OpenAI.
 On first-time setup, you will be prompted for your API key and desired model.
+You can also run a reset command anytime to enter a new key, etc.

 After starting the application, you can choose to start a new conversation or load a previous session.
 The application will guide you with the available commands and options by entering `-help`.
 During the conversation, type your message after the "Message:" prompt, and the virtual assistant will respond accordingly.